gunjank/service-decision-tree/README.md

 # service-decision-tree
-Message Parser and decision maker  : This microservice parses all messages and respond back required messages by utilizing [AIML](https://en.wikipedia.org/wiki/AIML) and calling various other microservices.
+Facebook `Message Parser` and `Decision Maker`  : This microservice parses all messages and respond back required messages by utilizing [AIML](https://en.wikipedia.org/wiki/AIML) and calling various other microservices.

 ##Getting Started